The president of the United States believes that isolating the US from other countries is the best way for the North American country

 Russia and the European Union: another front of global tension

-In 1994, the European Union and Russia signed the Association and Cooperation Agreement (ACT) which entered into force in 1997 and since then has improved relations between the bloc and Russia.
+In 1994, the European Union and Russia signed the Association and Cooperation Agreement (ACT) which entered IGNORE INTO force in 1997 and since then has improved relations between the bloc and Russia.
 In 2003, at the St. Petersburg Summit, the two sides began to look for ways to deepen cooperation: economy; freedom, security and justice; and research and education were the central axes for this work.
 Russia is the fourth trade partner of the EU (it was the third before the adoption of economic sanctions in 2014) and the EU is Russia's first trading partner.
 The main exports of the EU to Russia are machinery, transport equipment, chemical products, medicines and agricultural products.
 Those from Russia to the EU are raw materials and fuels, especially oil (crude and refined) and gas.

 During the two years following the application of these sanctions, Russian imports fell by about 44% according to Mira Milosevich-Juaristi of the Elcano Royal Institute.
 The main products affected were foods such as meat and vegetables.
 European imports, although they were also affected, were not affected to the same extent, fuels, main imports were not affected.
 "The EU's dependence on Russian oil and gas imports provides the backdrop for political concerns related to the security of energy supply," says Milosevich-Juaristi, stressing that this dependence will be continuous.